Reactivity Series of Metals and Nonmetals

 Special Features of the Reactivity or Activity Series of Metals:

-The table below, explain the reactions of metals with oxygen (air), water, dilute acids, and other salt solutions, at various level of the reactivity series.
+The table below, explains the reactions of metals with oxygen (air), water, dilute acids, and other salt solutions, at various levels of the reactivity series.

 NONMETAL REACTIVITY OR ACTIVITY SERIES